-PJM and the applicable Transmission Owners will monitor the NPIR limits in real time, in accordance with PJM Transmission Operations Manual (M-03), Section 5: Index and Operating Procedures for PJM RTO Operations, Voltage Control at Nuclear Stations.
+PJM and the applicable Transmission Owners will monitor the NPIR limits in real time, in accordance with PJM Transmission Operations Manual 03 and PJM Operating Procedures Manual 03B (CEII).
 PJM and the Transmission Entities will take action in real time, to ensure that the NPIRs are not violated.
 [NERC Reliability Standard NUC-001, R4.2, R5]